mbucchia/OpenXR-Toolkit/troubleshooting.md

 ### Make sure your application uses OpenXR

-OpenXR Toolkit can only work if the application uses OpenXR for interfacing with the VR platform.
-Either your application natively support OpenXR (eg: Microsoft Flight Simulator, iRacing...) or it requires [OpenComposite](opencomposite) to bridge to OpenXR.
+**OpenXR Toolkit only works with OpenXR applications**.
+Not all applications are built for OpenXR.
+See the [index#supported-applications](Compatibility list) for a list of applications known to work.

 After running your application for the first time, open the _OpenXR Toolkit Companion app_, and inspect the list of applications:

 ![List of registered applications](site/per-app-disable.png)<br>
 *The list of recognized applications*

-If your application does not show up here: it's not using OpenXR or OpenComposite is not properly setup. **The OpenXR Toolkit will not work.**
+If your application does not show up here: your application is not built using OpenXR. **The OpenXR Toolkit will not work.**

-If your application does not support OpenXR natively and requires to use [OpenComposite](opencomposite), please refer to the OpenComposite instructions to setup and troubleshoot OpenComposite.

 ### Try the legacy menu mode